fuzzygroup/blog/_posts/2016-09-16-dad-why-is-your-face-bloody.md

 On November 24, 2014, I ordered from Amazon a blade razor for $29.47 and 100 blades for $47.94.
 I'm still using the same damn box of blades.
 That price gives me a per blade cost of $0.48 and a single blade lasts me at least 3 weeks.
 So that blade is only about 6% of the overall cost of a cartridge blade.
 And that changes my lifetime shaving economics to 6% of $8,601 or $516.
 And that feels reasonable.
 I'd always known that cartridge razors were ridiculously expensive but I never thought this expensive.

 Oh and the reason for the bloody face?
 When I change the blade every three weeks, the first two or three shaves the blade is so sharp that I might nick myself a bit.
 But a touch of a styptic pencil and its fine.

+If you care about shaving then I highly recommend the [Wicked Edge subreddit](https://www.reddit.com/r/wicked_edge).